When Brand Spokesperson Campaigns Backfire

 First, Flo owns the red-headed spokesperson category (at least since Bounty retired Rosie).
 Why even try to compete that way?
 If you’re going to go the brand character route, make it unique.

 Second, the IBS character is annoying.
 She’s not adorable or likeable.
 Watching her doesn’t make a potential patient want to ask their doctor about this treatment.
 It makes them want to change the channel.

 Another brand with a spokesperson fail is Restasis, a treatment for chronic dry eyes.
 In this instance, Allergan enlisted Dr. Tendler (ironically another redhead), an actual patient, as a compensated brand spokesperson.
 Choosing an actual MD and patient was a great move in terms of credibiilty.
 However, Dr. Tendler comes across as robotic on camera.

 Having a spokesperson with potential to take a brand viral is integral to increasing sales.

-Here are 5 ways brands can launch a spokesperson campaign with success:
+Here are 5 ways to launch a brand spokesperson campaign with success:

 - Choose a spokesperson with unique characteristics that will appeal to your target demographic audience

 - Set the character up for success with ads that have likable storylines